The Clear Edge

 The parallel approach:

-Week 9: Connect new payment processing
+Week 9: connect new payment processing.

-Week 10: Migrate onboarding to the new system
+Week 10: migrate onboarding to the new system.

-Week 11: Full testing under load
+Week 11: full testing under load.

 Week 12-14: Customer Migration (Careful Transition)

-Most dangerous phase: moving 2,400 existing customers from the old system to the new without breaking anything.
+Most dangerous phase: moving 2,400 existing customers from the old system to the new one without breaking anything.

 The migration protocol: